codefiesta/OAuthKit/Sources/OAuthKit/OAuthKit.docc/Extensions/GrantType.md

 > Important: For apps that don't have access to a web browser (like tvOS or watchOS), you'll need to start an ``OAuth/authorize(provider:grantType:)`` flow with the ``deviceCode`` grant Type.
 See <doc:GettingStarted> for more details.

+> Tip: The [OAuth 2.0 Playground](https://www.oauth.com/playground/index.html) will help you understand the OAuth authorization flows and show each step of the process of obtaining an access token.

 ## Topics

 ### Associated Values